JD Admissions FAQ

 If I apply early will I receive a decision early?

 The USF School of Law utilizes a rolling admissions process.
 Prospective applicants are encouraged to apply early.
-We begin to review completed applications in early December.
+We begin to review completed applications in mid-October.
 Once an application file is complete, it may take 6 to 8 weeks to complete the review process.
 Applicants may be notified of a decision as early as January.

 Does USF accept transfer applicants?